 In the same vein, when a local church allows the barnacles of the world to attach to it, it’s in the danger of sinking spiritually.
 Down through the centuries, there has been a tendency for the church to be negatively influenced by the philosophy, music, arts, and traditions of the surrounding pagan culture.
 This is why in each generation, these barnacles must be removed to keep the church afloat.

 As a Christian who desires to be grounded in the faith and grow to spiritual maturity, one of the challenges you will face today is how to find a church that is spiritually alive and Bible-based, out of the many churches dotting our landscape.
-Some church problems which do not affect doctrine, are minor, whilst others are major and could be indicators of a sinking church.
-For example:

 1. Involvement of church leaders in the occult or partnership with cults.

 This is a big sign that the ship has torn apart and is plunging down below.
 It’s no longer news in some churches that many of its clergy men are actively involved cult groups like AMORC, Ogboni, Freemasonry or other forms of witchcraft.
 Sometimes, it’s at the funeral of such clergymen that their involvement become known.

 All cultic initiations involve a clear rejection of God, Christ and the Holy Spirit, to make the initiate a vessel for demons.
 Therefore, if a church leader (particularly if they teach from the pulpit) has not verbally and prayerfully renounced a past/present association with a cult group or has not destroyed his “instruments” (regalia, rings, tokens, emblems or charms), he shouldn’t be allowed to minister to the congregation.